 THIS DATE IN HISTORY: Sept.
 14

 1996: The United States scores four goals late in the third period to stun Canada 5-2 in Game 3 of the final and win the inaugural World Cup of Hockey.

-The U.S. and Canada split the first two games and are tied 1-1 after two periods of Game 3 in Montreal.
+The U.S. and Canada split the first two games and are tied 1-1 after two periods of Game 3 at the Montreal Forum.
 Canada takes a 2-1 lead when defenseman Adam Foote scores with 7:10 remaining in the third period, but goals by Brett Hull and Tony Amonte in a 43-second span give the United States a 3-2 lead.
 Derian Hatcher's empty-netter and a goal by Adam Deadmarsh complete the biggest victory for the United States since the "Miracle on Ice" team wins the gold medal at the 1980 Lake Placid Olympics.

 Mike Richter, whose superb goaltending keeps the U.S. in the game until the late offensive burst, is named MVP.